vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 - Step 2, press the button `Exchange authorization code for tokens`
 - Then, you will fetch an Access Token and the offline Refresh Token for your application

-> **_Warning_** : You must never disclose neither OAuth "Client Credentials" keys of your project nor your offline Refresh Token.
-I my case, the OAuth Client "**Web Client 1**" has been destroyed after use.
+> **_Warning_** : Never disclose neither OAuth "Client Credentials" keys of your project nor your offline Refresh Token.
+In my case, the OAuth Client "**Web Client 1**" has been destroyed after use.

 ```
 HTTP/1.1 200 OK